Answers

 <custom-converters>

-<converter type="net.sf.dozer.util.mapping.converters.TestCustomConverter" >
+<converter type="org.dozer.converters.TestCustomConverter" >

 <class-b>java.lang.Double</class-b>